designbydaisy/How-Academic-Pedigree-Shapes-the-Genres-of-British-Literary-Prestige/README.md

 ## Methods, Limitations, and Ethical Concerns

 ### Analytical Methodology
 Data processing was entirely completed within Google Sheets.
-The master raw data file was filtered down to isolate author entries containing valid records for both their higher education alma maters and their corresponding prize fields.
-A custom matrix was constructed to map frequencies of `degree_institution` against `prize_genre` buckets, allowing for macro-level aggregations that separated individual elite institutions from general national trends.
+The master raw data file was filtered down to isolate author entries containing valid records for both their highest achieved degrees and their corresponding prize institutions.
+A custom cross-tabulation matrix was constructed to map frequencies of `highest_degree` against `prize_institution`, allowing us to track macro-level patterns of institutional credentialism across the top five primary prize ecosystems.

 ### Limitations
 While the quantitative findings illustrate a clear overlap between elite university degrees and award recognition, the numbers can only show *what* is happening, not *why*.
 The data cannot measure the individual, subjective tastes of selection panels, nor can it track the socioeconomic privileges an author possessed before stepping foot onto a university campus.